SPARKFEST® 2017, A Festival With Three New Works

-SPARKfest will take place at Filament Theatre in the Portage Park neighborhood from September 7-24, 2017.
+SPARKfest® will take place at Filament Theatre in the Portage Park neighborhood from September 7-24, 2017.
 Alongside the festival, there will be exhibits, panels, and workshops expanding upon the themes addressed in the productions.
 The events will be free and open to the public with your ticket purchase.
 Tickets are on sale now!
 Or, purchase a SPARKpass – 6 shows for $72 (best value).

 WALK A MILE

 How do you reconnect or strengthen your ties to your family?
 How does your connection to them affect the way you move through the world?
 With all the chaos and confusion in the world, in our country, why is family important?
 Walk a Mile is about a woman uncovering her family’s stories, personalizing those stories and re-telling them as though they are her own.
 While attempting to grow her empathy for the people who made her who she is, she hopes to inspire others to consider their own family connections.

 Director: Matt Hawkins

 Lighting Designer: John Kelly

 43.5 million Americans are currently caring for an ill or elderly family member, according to the latest research on caregiving done by the AARP and the National Alliance for Caregiving.
 While we speak of caregiving as both a gift and a burden, we never really consider how hard it is on the actual person who is having to balance work, family, and the needs of the ailing family member.
 How does the caregiver get taken care of?
 How does the person taking care get emotional support?
 This work explores the quiet and complex emotional world of the end-of-life caregiver and those who choose to care for others.